Infant and Toddler Specialist - Major #5619

 3 units

-Effective Term: 2024 Fall Semester
+Effective Term: 2026 Fall Semester

-This course examines the progression of development in the physical, cognitive, social, and emotional domains and identifies developmental milestones for children from conception through adolescence.
-An emphasis will be on the interactions between biological processes and environmental factors.
-Students will observe children of varying ages to evaluate individual differences and analyze characteristics of development at various stages according to developmental theories.
-(A, CSU-GE, UC, I)
+Part 1: Students examine the progression of development in the physical, cognitive, social, and emotional domains and identify developmental milestones for children from conception through adolescence.
+Emphasis is on interactions between biological processes, environmental, and cultural factors.
+Students may engage in various methods of observing children's development to evaluate individual differences and analyze development characteristics at various stages according to developmental theories.

 Course Details: